Seba Beach

 Seba Beach is one of the few summer villages in Alberta that employs community peace officers.
 The duties of its two peace officers include traffic and liquor enforcement as well as emergency response.

 August long weekend is the annual Regatta at Seba Beach, which features a parade, dance, foot races, fireworks, beach volleyball tournament, and cribbage tournament, among other events.
-During the summer and fall, there is a weekly farmers market on Saturdays.

-Fish within the lake include northern pike, whitefish, walleye, and yellow perch.
+Fish within Wabamun lake include northern pike, whitefish, walleye, and yellow perch.